A/PROFESSOR JULIE MILLER BA, MD, FRACS Specialist Endocrine Surgeon

 - To treat thyroid cancer that has been diagnosed by FNA (needle biopsy).

-- To diagnose whether a lump is thyroid cancer when FNA (needle biopsy) is suspicious or inconclusive (follicular or Hurthle cell lesion, or neoplasm).
-Eighty percent (80%) of these turn out to be benign and require no further treatment.
-About 20% of these to prove to be cancer.
-If there is cancer, a second operation is usually required to remove the rest of the thyroid gland.
+- To diagnose whether a lump is thyroid cancer when FNA (needle biopsy) is suspicious or inconclusive (AUS, follicular or Hurthle cell lesion, or neoplasm).
+Seventy-five percent (75%) of these turn out to be benign and require no further treatment.
+About 25% of these to prove to be cancer.
+If there is cancer, a second operation may be required to remove the rest of the thyroid gland.

 - For pressure symptoms, coughing, difficulty swallowing or a choking feeling.